SLOW COOKER ALFREDO SAUCE — Creamy Alfredo sauce with Parmesan cheese and chicken broth simmers all day in your slow cooker.

-Of course, I would gain a thousand pounds if we ate Alfredo at every meal, so that’s not going to happen.
+I love Alfredo sauce, but I would definitely gain a thousand pounds if we ate it at every meal, so that’s not going to happen.
 But we’ll probably have it a lot more often now that we have an amazing recipe for Slow Cooker Alfredo Sauce.

 Alfredo sauce isn’t super complicated to make in the first place, but being able to do it in the slow cooker is so convenient if you have a busy day planned.